jhill1/SEPwC.github.io/_sources/Issues.rst

 The error is much longer than I gave here, but try copying and pasting the lower part into a search engine and you will hopefully find a page with some answers on what the error is and even how to fix it.
-Note that've not copied any of the specific parts of the error in a search, e.g.:
+Note that I have not copied any of the specific parts of the error in a search, e.g.:

 .. code-block:: python